Outreach Programs & Information

 The College of Engineering and Computer Science Student Ambassadors Program is a new initiative designed to provide service to the College, the University, and the extended Chattanooga community by organizing student representatives of CECS as goodwill ambassadors.
 The students provide assistance to the College in welcoming potential students, CECS alumni, friends, community partners, and visitors.
 The Ambassadors also provide information and support events and activities sponsored by the College.
 Students enrolled in each of the College’s disciplines comprise the Ambassador Corp, and are a welcome addition to all aspects of CECS outreach.

-Applications for new Ambassadors are available in Fall.
+Applications for new Ambassadors are available in Fall and Spring.

 The College of Engineering and Computer Science Community Service Internship Program is another example of our community service commitment.
 By partnering with community agencies, the internship program makes a difference in the lives of our student interns, and the life of our community.
 The CECS Community Service Internship pairs CECS undergraduate students with nonprofit organizations and government agencies to address community-identified projects in the Chattanooga region.
 The goal of the Internship program is to give students in engineering and computer science opportunities to gain real-world problem solving experience while contributing toward the Greater Chattanooga community.